SUMIF with Multiple Criteria (Table of Contents)

 How to Use Excel SUMIF Function with Multiple Criteria?

-SUMIF with Multiple Criteria – Example #1
+Examples of SUMIF with Multiple Criteria

 Now we will apply multiple criteria in the simple SUMIF function.

 For this, go to the cell where we need to see the output and type the “=” (Equal) sign.
-This will enable all the inbuilt functions of excel.
+This will enable all the inbuilt functions of Excel.
 Now search and select the SUMIF function from the search list.

 For calculating the sum of quantities sold by Ben, select the Owner’s name as in range, criteria as BEN, and sum range as complete Quantity Sold column C and press enter.